What Can Go Wrong With Chinese Legalisation?

 The most common occurrences of this being required is either university transcript or Police Clearance documents which can often run on to 2 pages.

 If you require legalisation and you aren’t confident in the process you require, just give us a call today.
-You can get in touch directly on +44 (0) 330 088 1142. send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+You can get in touch directly on +44 (0) 330 088 1142, request a personalised quote, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
 Our friendly team of specialists are on hand to answer all of your queries.